Stuart Pearce: Nottingham Forest

-Two years later in 1985, Pearce was brought to Nottingham Forest by manager Brian Clough.
-Pearce was the makeweight in a £300,000 deal that saw Coventry centre-back Ian Butterworth move to Forest.
-Indeed, so unsure was Pearce of his footballing future that, after the transfer, he actually advertised his services as an electrician in Forest's match-day programme.
+Two years later in 1985, Pearce was brought to Nottingham Forest by manager Brian Clough in a combined deal which also saw Coventry centre-back Ian Butterworth move to Forest.
+Despite the transfer, Pearce was still unsure of his prospects in the professional game and even advertised his services as an electrician in Forest's match-day programme.

-Pearce spent twelve years at Forest, most of it as club captain.
+Pearce spent twelve years at Forest, with the majority of the time as club captain.
 During his playing career, he won two League Cups and the Full Members Cup, while also scoring from a free-kick in the 1991 FA Cup final, when Forest were beaten by Tottenham Hotspur.
 In his time at the City Ground, Pearce was one of the Forest players who had to cope with the horrors of the Hillsborough disaster during the opening minutes of their FA Cup semi-final against Liverpool.
 Pearce played in the rescheduled match at Old Trafford, which Liverpool won 3–1.
-He helped them finish third in the league that year (as they had done a year earlier), and also contributed to their victories in the League Cup and Full Members Cup.
-He helped them retain the League Cup a year later and in 1991 he had his first crack at the FA Cup, and despite giving Forest an early lead against Tottenham in a match most remembered for the knee injury suffered by Pearce's opponent Paul Gascoigne, Pearce ended up on the losing side as Spurs came back to win 2–1.
+He helped Forest finish third in the league that year, and also contributed to their victories in the League Cup and Full Members Cup.
+He helped them retain the League Cup a year later and in 1991 the club reached the FA Cup final.
+Despite giving Forest an early lead in the final against Tottenham, Pearce ended up on the losing side as Spurs came back to win 2–1.
 He missed out on a Wembley appearance the following season as Forest lost 1–0 to Manchester United in the 1992 League Cup final.